Home > Recipes

 Snickerdoodles, which are really just a cinnamon flavored sugar cookie, have quickly risen to my top 5 list.
 Even though my vegan chocolate chip cookies will always reign supreme, all that sweet, cinnamon-y goodness is seriously captivating my taste buds.

-And what I know you'll love about these energy bites, is that they really do taste just like a snickerdoodle cookie – as in sweet, dreamy and decadent – but they're actually healthy.
+And what I know you'll love about these energy bites, is that they really do taste just like a snickerdoodle cookie – as in sweet, dreamy and decadent!
 And not in the breakfast cookie kind of way.
 Oh yeah, and they're NO-BAKE!

 vegan snickerdoodle energy bites made with 7 ingredients